-5 Fifteen of the EU's 25 members participate in the VWP, which allows travel to the United States without a visa.
-To mitigate security concerns about the extension of the biometrics deadline, VWP entrants as of September 30, 2004 are processed through the U.S. VISIT program, in which U.S. visitors are fingerprinted and photographed upon arrival.
+&lt;sup>5 Fifteen of the EU's 25 members participate in the VWP, which allows short-term travel to the United States without a visa.
 For more information, see CRS Report RL32221, Visa Waiver Program, by Alison Siskin.

-6 "U.S. Conciliatory in Air Marshal Demands," Associated Press, April 26, 2004.
+&lt;sup>6 "U.S. Conciliatory in Air Marshal Demands," Associated Press, Apr.
+26, 2004.

-services in individual EU member states.
-Many note that Europol and Eurojust lack enforcement capabilities, and member states' national police and intelligence services are often reluctant to share information with each other, let alone with U.S. authorities.
+existing bilateral relations between the FBI and CIA (among other agencies) and national police and intelligence services in individual EU member states.
+Many note that Europol and Eurojust lack enforcement capabilities, and that national services are often reluctant to share information with each other, let alone with U.S. authorities.
 Meanwhile, European officials complain that the United States expects intelligence from others, but does not readily share its own.
-Some suggest that the United States and the EU also need to address security and legal impediments to using intelligence information in courts of law to prosecute suspected terrorists.
+Some suggest that the United States and the EU also need to address security and legal impediments to using intelligence information in courts of law.
 Other analysts point out that European opposition to the U.S. death penalty or resistance to handing over their own nationals may still slow or prevent the extradition of terrorist suspects.
-And although the United States and the EU have succeeded in bridging many gaps in their respective terrorist lists, some persist.
-For example, EU member states have been unable to reach agreement on adding suspected Hamas-related charities to the EU's common terrorist list, and some continue to resist U.S. entreaties to add the Lebanon-based Hezbollah.
+And some differences persist in the U.S. and EU terrorist lists.
+For example, some EU members continue to resist U.S. entreaties to add suspected Hamasrelated charities or the Lebanon-based Hizballah to the EU's common terrorist list.